coder102510/Jade.js/README.md

   }
 })
 ```
 The first function is the success code and the second function is the error code.
 The syntax is simillar to JQuery.ajax({}).
-Also, to access the XMLHttpRequest properties, you use the variable ```javascript xhttp```.
+Also, to access the XMLHttpRequest properties, you use the variable ```xhttp```.
 Another AJAX method is this:
 ```html
 <html>